The Quantization Model of Neural Scaling: Decomposing LLM scaling laws

-In our introduction of the Quantization Hypothesis in~\Cref{sec:THEORY} and our multitask sparse parity study in~\Cref{sec:SPARSEPARITY} we modeled network performance on individual samples as benefitting from a single quanta -- all samples belong to a single subtask, which is either solved or not solved in a binary fashion based on the presence or absence of some computation in the network.
-In our model and on multitask sparse parity, scaling curves on individual examples all exhibit emergence -- loss on individual examples undergoes a phase transition at a particular scale of parameters or data.
+In our introduction of the Quantization Hypothesis in~\Cref{sec:THEORY} and our multitask sparse parity study in~\Cref{sec:SPARSEPARITY} we modeled network performance on individual samples as benefitting from a single quantum -- all samples belong to a single subtask, which is either solved or not solved in a binary fashion.
+In our model and on multitask sparse parity, scaling curves on individual examples all exhibit emergence -- loss on individual examples undergoes a sharp transition at a particular scale of parameters or data.
 Do we observe this in large language models?

-Manually inspecting a large number of per-token scaling curves, we observe a variety of scaling behaviors.
-We see that not all loss scaling curves on individual tokens undergo a phase transition, or a single drop at a particular model scale.
-More commonly, loss improves at more than one model scale.

-If it were true, as we conjectured earlier, that the effect of scaling is to simply add computations to the network, while still learning quanta present in smaller networks, then for scaling curves on individual prediction problems to show progress at multiple scales, it must be the case that prediction on those problems benefits from multiple quanta additively.

-As first mentioned in~\Cref{sec:THEORY}, we borrow terminology from genetics and refer to prediction problems for which the model's loss is influenced by multiple quanta as \emph{polygenic} (in analogy to when multiple genes contribute to a trait) and problems for which performance is determined by a single quantum as \emph{monogenic} (akin to when a single gene determines a trait).
+Inspecting a large number of per-token (per-sample) scaling curves, we observe a variety of scaling behaviors.
+On some samples, loss drops at a particular scale.
+More typically though, loss improves at multiple scales.
+If the Quantization Hypothesis is true and the effect of scaling is to simply add new quanta to the model, then for per-sample loss curves to show progress at multiple scales, those samples must benefit from multiple quanta additively.
+As first mentioned in~\Cref{sec:THEORY}, we borrow terminology from genetics and refer to prediction problems for which the model's performance is determined by a single quantum as \emph{monogenic} (akin to when a single gene determines a trait) and as \emph{polygenic} when multiple quanta influence performance (in analogy to when multiple genes contribute to a trait).
 In multitask sparse parity, all prediction problems are monogenic.
-In natural language, we observe that the majority of tokens are polygenic but that we can indeed find monogenic tokens for which loss drops as a single phase transition in scale.
-Polygenicity forms a spectrum: the smoothness of the loss curve can vary substantially between examples, presumably with some prediction problems only using few quanta and others using many.
-In~\Cref{fig:llm-diverse-scaling-behaviors}, we show extreme examples of both monogenic and polygenic prediction problems.
+In natural language, we observe that model performance on most tokens improves at multiple scales, suggesting that most tokens are polygenic, but we can find tokens for which loss drops as a single phase transition in scale.
+Polygenicity forms a spectrum: the smoothness of the loss curve can vary substantially between examples, presumably with some prediction problems using few quanta and others using many.
+In~\Cref{fig:llm-diverse-scaling-behaviors}, we show extreme examples of both monogenic and polygenic samples.